Financial Conflict of Interest (FCOI) in Research Policy

-Emmes’ President or official designee, with the assistance, if necessary, of appropriate members from the Executive Officer Group, shall review all financial disclosures to determine whether a conflict of interest exists.
+The Emmes President or his or her official designee(s), with the assistance, if necessary, of appropriate members from the Executive Officer Group, shall review all financial disclosures to determine whether a conflict of interest exists.
 If they determine that there is a potential for conflict of interest covered by this policy, then the Emmes President may impose additional conditions or restrictions other than those listed in #1 above, including the following:

 - Modification of the research plan;